All posts

 This degradation is invisible during normal operations.
 It becomes relevant when someone asks: which entity entered into this contract?
 Which entity owns this asset?
 Which entity bears liability for this obligation?
 If the answers are unclear because operational patterns have blurred the boundaries, the formal structure provides less separation than expected.

 The degree of separation is a structural characteristic that scales with revenue.
+The entity question for digital nomads maps why this boundary — between personal and business — matters more than most founders realize.
+Accounting tools like QuickBooks or Xero can help maintain separation — the Xero vs QuickBooks comparison maps how each handles multi-currency and cross-border transactions — but only if transactions are routed correctly from the start.
 Mixed transactions at $1,000/month are rarely examined.
 The same pattern at $15,000/month carries different exposure — not because the behavior changed, but because the stakes did.

 The compound effect over time